richardlaugesen/richardlaugesen/_posts/2017-04-07-four-wasp-nests-in-canberra.md

 **Update**: All wasps were gone by the second week of May, and the nests became a great preschool show-and-tell activity.

+**Update**: It's early October and the wasps are back, exact same locations as last year.

 ---

 Thanks to [Salihan Laugesen](https://ecoyarns.com.au) for reading drafts of this.